R0GGER/NextDNS-DoH/README.md

 - Applies the change to active Ethernet and Wi-Fi adapters (not VPN, Bluetooth, or Hyper-V virtual switches)
 - Restores DHCP DNS when you turn it off
 - Can start with Windows
+- Checks GitHub for a newer release and can install it from the tray menu
 - Stores your configuration ID and device name in `%AppData%\nextdns-doh\settings.json`
 - Toggles without a UAC prompt through the **NextDNS DoH\Apply On** and **Apply Off** scheduled tasks that the installer registers